1074661/logistic_growth/README.md

 Script 1 (plot_data.R) plots the dataset from experiment.csv.
 The x-axis shows time (t) and the y-axis shows the number of bacteria (N).
 Plotting was conducted using ggplot2 package on R to produce publication-quality figures.

 The second plot in this script is a semi-log plot with a linear x-axis and a log-transformed y-axis.
 This semi-log plot shows that at early time points, there is an increasing linear relationship, while at later time points, population size remains constant.
-This semi-log plot is useful for future linear model analysis.
+This semi-log plot will be useful for future linear model analysis.

 ```{r}